2025 Satellite Phones: Best for Backcountry Communication

 Today, a new generation of satellite phones and communicators is changing the game for outdoor enthusiasts, emergency responders, and remote workers alike.

-JC Rivera, lead gear tester at Outdoor Tech Lab, has witnessed this evolution firsthand.
+JC, lead gear tester at Outdoor Tech Lab, has witnessed this evolution firsthand.
 “When I started reviewing satellite devices ten years ago, they were mostly considered emergency-only equipment,” he explains.
 “Now, we’re seeing people use them for everything from backcountry navigation to social media updates from the top of Everest.”

 At the heart of this revolution lies a network that has become the backbone of modern satellite communication: Iridium.
 Launched in the late 1990s and revitalized after initial financial struggles, Iridium’s constellation of 66 low-Earth orbit satellites has become the gold standard for reliable, global satellite coverage.